venice1200/MiSTer_i2c2oled/XPMToPIX_v2/Readme.md

 Added by Venice
 --------------------
-Drop the folder onto the Batch file called "XPMToPIX_normal.bat"
+Drop the folder containing your XPM's onto the Batch file called "XPMToPIX_normal.bat"
 to get a full folder of XPM's converted with correct colors.

-Drop the folder onto the Batch file called "XPMToPIX_invert.bat"
+Drop the folder containing your XPM's onto the Batch file called "XPMToPIX_invert.bat"
 to get a full folder of XPM's converted with inverted colors.